-10 Hurdles to Successful B2B Marketing Strategies
+10 Hurdles To Successful B2B Marketing Strategies

 When B2B International first started in the 1990s, one of the biggest challenges we had was communicating to potential customers how our talents as B2B market analysts and marketers were distinctive.
 There was a widespread denial that business-to-business marketing – and the methodologies employed to investigate these markets – were unique from consumer marketing in any way.
 Let's discuss about it here, 10 hurdles to successful B2B marketing strategies.

 As always, we must be specific in our definitions.
 The B2B market and B2B marketing are the same thing.
 To answer these questions, think about the value chain that begins with a customer demand and ends with dozens of corporate products or services that are needed as a result.
 Take, for example, the ordinary shirts that we purchase.
 There is no chance that they've ended up in a store by mistake.
 There is a huge value chain that starts with cotton or some other fiber and must then be woven into cloth, which is then machined into a garment, boxed, and circulated via many levels until we ultimately take it up from the shelf.